edadma/b-tree/README.md

 b-tree
 ======

-b-tree is a B+ Tree implementation in Scala. b-tree is designed to be general (as well as generic).
-It is general in the sense that it can be used regardless of the specific type of storage (i.e. memory or disk).
+b-tree is a B+ Tree implementation in Scala. b-tree is designed to be both generic (type parameters for keys and values, and an abstract type for node references) and general (doesn't care how the tree is stored).
+An extending class needs to implement a number of simple methods and node type that provide storage abstraction.